telerik/winforms-docs/controls/richtexteditor/features/styles/styles.md

 ---
-title: Overview
+title: Styles Overview
-page_title: Styles Overview| RadRichTextEditor
+page_title: Styles Overview - WinForms RichTextEditor Control
-description: RadRichTextEditor is a control that is able to display and edit rich-text content including formatted text arranged in pages, paragraphs, spans (runs), tables, etc.
+description: WinForms RichTextEditor supports Styles similar to the ones in Microsoft Office.
+Styles can be created and added to a document programmatically or via the Styles dialog.
 slug: winforms/richtexteditor/features/styles
 tags: styles
 published: True